 Background: Siting schools is not an easy process.
 Existing law and state regulations prohibit school districts seeking state bond funds from being located on land that was previously a hazardous waste disposal site, that contains pipelines that carry hazardous substances, or that is near a freeway and other busy traffic corridors and railyards that have the potential to expose students and school staff to hazardous air emissions.
 Existing law also requires school districts to comply with CEQA requirements, review by DTSC, and approval by the California Department of Education (CDE) to ensure the design plans meet the academic need of the school.
 School districts must also comply with the Field Act, which ensures that school buildings can withstand earthquakes.
 School districts must submit all school design plans to the Division of State Architect to ensure that the architectural design plans meet fire, life, and safety requirements, Field Act requirements, and access requirements under the Americans with Disability Act.
-Charter schools are not required to comply with school siting requirements unless they receive state school bond funds.
-Private schools are not subject to the requirements in the Education Code unless specified, typically related to health and safety issues.
+Charter schools are not required to comply with school siting requirements in the Education Code unless specified, typically related to health and safety issues.